-The scenarios presented here primarily studied the current baseline observing duration of four years (as constrained by the ESA schedule planning) and the scenarios as addressed in the red book.
-We recall that PLATO is designed for a six-year observing duration and will have consumables for up to eight years of operations.
+The scenarios presented here primarily studied the current baseline observing duration of 4 yr (as constrained by the ESA schedule planning) and the scenarios as addressed in the red book.
+We recall that PLATO is designed for a 6-yr observing duration and will have consumables for up to 8 yr of operations.
 To take advantage of these options, mission extensions can be applied for after launch of the mission.
 These scenarios deserve further studies that are currently ongoing.

 NGPPS model.
 With input occurrence rates a factor of a few higher than that of HSU19, NGPPS unsurprisingly predicts the largest PPY.
 Thus, the bulk PPY from NGGPS model appears to represent the high end of expectations for the PLATO mission.
 However, it necessarily makes a number of simplifying assumptions.
-Every planetary system in the NGPPS model is assumed to form and evolve around a Sun analog with a mass of $1 M{Sun}$.
+Every planetary system in the NGPPS model is assumed to form and evolve around a Sun analog with a mass of 1 M{Sun} .
 This does not reflect the variety of stars that will be observed.
-Planetary systems formed around stars of different mass and metal-
+Planetary systems formed around stars of different mass and metallicity are observed to exhibit different architectures.
+Moreover, some planets may have formed by means other than core accretion, as indicated by the recent combined ALMA and HST observations of a few million years old young protostellar disk (Currie et al. 2022).
+A pathway to understand planet formation could be to compare different predictions to the observed planet yield.